Vitamin B6 - Do Kids Need Vitamin B6 (Pyridoxine)?

 How Does Vitamin B6 Function in Your Child’s Body?

-Most of the vitamin B6 that enters your body is absorbed in your jejunum (the second part of your small intestine).
-First, the phosphorylated form of B6 is converted into a dephosphorylated form.
-Then, vitamin B6 is free to be absorbed by passive transport in the walls of your small intestine.
+Vitamin B6 is absorbed in the jejunum (the second part of your small intestine) after its phosphorylated form is converted to a dephosphorylated form, allowing passive transport through the intestinal walls.
 (1)

 Here are some important vitamin B6 health benefits: